zrafa/xinu-avr/README.md

 * This version for AVR atmega328p v0.1 (c) 2020
   Rafael Ignacio Zurita <rafa@fi.uncoma.edu.ar>

+**Acknowledgments**

+* Michael M. Minor: he is the author of another AVR port os Xinu (<a href="https://sites.google.com/site/avrxinu/">avrxinu</a>.
+We use his context switch code, the addargs in Xinu shell, and a few lines more.
+His port is for bigger AVR microcontrollers (16KB+ of RAM), and he used an old version of Xinu (Xinue from the 1987 book edition).

 <a name="xinuavr"></a>
 ### Xinu OS for AVR atmega328p